imrahulr/Toxic-Comment-Classification-Kaggle/index.md

 <li>The best model was DeepMoji followed by CNN-GRU and capsule network.</li>
 <li>Adding attention layer to RNN models boosted their score.</li>
 <li>Logistic regression and LightGBM models had much lower scores but provided diversity.</li>
+<li>Some input samples were toxic only in the last few words.
+Thus, training each model on ending 150 words in addition to starting 150 words improved their performance.</li>
 </ul>

 ### Thank You!